UX Design8 minute read

 • Why is a landing page important?

 Organizations use landing pages to attract prospects and drive sales.
 They’re an effective way to focus attention on the unique value of goods and services.
-Designers boost conversion by following landing page best practices, like limiting navigation and breaking copy into manageable chunks.
+Designers can boost conversion rates by following landing page best practices such as user-friendly navigation and clear copy.

 World-class articles, delivered weekly.